RECIPESPRODUCTSPANTRYSHOPPING

 Asian Egg Noodle

 Egg noodles are a versatile type of pasta made from wheat flour, eggs, and water.
-These noodles come in various shapes and sizes, but the most common form is a ribbon-like shape with a slight chewiness when cooked.
+These noodles come in various shapes and sizes, but the most common form is a spaghetti-like shape with a slight chewiness when cooked.
 They are a staple in many cuisines, especially Asian.
 Home cooks can use egg noodles in a wide variety of dishes, from soups to stir-fries and noodle salads.

 #4